Bayard Rustin LGBT and Social Justice Themed Living Community

 Q: How can I learn more about the LGBT community?

 We host information sessions throughout the year to answer questions and provide information.
 Send an email to email@example.com or join the facebook group “LGBTCenterUofL” to stay updated and hear more about the sessions.
-Or call us at 502-852-0696.
+You can reach the Center's main phone line at 502-852-0696.